Man and woman in court after £144,000 of cannabis recovered in Aberdeen - Evening Express

 Two people have appeared in court after cannabis worth more than £140,000 was recovered in Aberdeen.

-Acting on intelligence, officers stopped a white Range Rover on North Anderson Drive at 5.15pm yesterday.
+Acting on intelligence, officers stopped a white Range Rover on North Anderson Drive at 5.15pm on Tuesday.

 The vehicle was searched and a large amount of cannabis was discovered.